How to Eat Ramen the Right Way in Japan

 The Basics

+Probably should have led with this section, honestly.
 Considered a staple in Japanese cuisine, ramen burst onto the global culinary scene with its inviting, richly flavoured broth and perfectly cooked noodles.
 However, there’s more to the little bowl of delight than meets the eye.

 Start by understanding the components of ramen.
 Consisting largely of noodles, broth, toppings, and ‘tare’, or seasoning, every bowl has its own rhythm and character, contributing to a unique dining episode each time.